|

 (Another way of identification also used would be to identify the chord as steps of the scale, like I and II according to the key of the piece.

-I decided to use rather the function like Tonic and Dominant, even if it gets complicated, because in my own perception this is what I hear.
+like Tonic and Dominant, even if it gets complicated, because in my own perception this is what I hear.

 E.g. An analysis like II minor - or II major does not mean much; but the Dominant of the Dominant can be heard, and so can the relative minor to the Subdominant.